 From 2006-2008 I was the editor of Interweave Crochet magazine.
-I’m currently freelance editing crafts books, which I enjoy immensely.

 I have a B.A. in linguistics from Binghamton University (SUNY), my honours thesis for which was about the creolization of pidgins.
 And I have an M.A. in educational studies from the University of Delaware, for which I performed research on babies regarding some particularities of language acquisition.
 You might surmise from my educational background that it’s possible to find work you love that has absolutely nothing to do with your past schooling.
 I love my schooling, and I love not working in the fields I studied.

 I live in Vancouver, BC, with my partner, our kid and our mutt.
 In addition to my work I enjoy knitting, nachos, sewing, dabbling in jewelry making, taking nice long walks in the woods with the dog (sans piña coladas, thankyouverymuch), the smell of clean laundry, and reading fiction of many sorts.
 I really want to learn how to skateboard, and I love (some) science fiction television.